-Much like the name suggests, GUNSHIP isn’t here with the polite request for your attention.
+Much like the name suggests, GUNSHIP aren’t here with a polite request for your attention.

 Not that the Britain-based Dan Haigh, Alex Westaway, and Alex Gingell are some kind of brutes, of course.
 It’s in their well-crafted songs, their collaborations, their remix partners, and their stunning visual art that they have solidified with a forceful finesse the next step in rock-oriented synthwave.